Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Key individuals: William Taylor (Chair of the ReNew Planning Team, 2013–22); Brian O’Donoghue (Pioneering and Operations Director)

 ReNew represents conservative evangelical Anglicans both inside and outside the structures of the Church of England.
 In October 2017, Stephen Sizer attended a ReNew conference in Leeds.
 Attendance at the conference was subject to completion of an application form.
-ReNew is administered from St Helen’s Bishopsgate, and at that time it was chaired by William Taylor, the lead pastor of St Helen’s.
+At the time, ReNew was chaired by William Taylor.
 Sizer’s presence at a 2017 conference overseen by Taylor demonstrates the longevity of Taylor’s view, expressed in 2012, that he sees “no justifiable grounds for breaking gospel partnership with Stephen”.

 Sizer’s application to attend the 2017 conference was accepted despite his antisemitic conduct being widely reported; despite his conduct being publicly criticised by leading Jewish community groups; despite Sizer twice breaking an agreement with his diocese, causing his bishop to ban him from preaching, teaching, leading services, and social media activity; and despite Inter-Varsity Press withdrawing Sizer’s books in the preceding year.

 Judging by Sizer’s cheerful account of his experience at the conference, it seems unlikely that he was challenged by any of the other attendees about his antisemitic track record.
 While evangelicals believe in forgiveness and grace in our relationships with fellow believers, these are contingent on repentance (Matthew 18:15–17).
 ReNew should have withheld fellowship from Sizer because of his lack of repentance.
-Sizer’s pleasant fraternising with conservative evangelicals at the 2017 ReNew conference is a snapshot of evangelicalism’s toleration of antisemitism.
+Sizer’s pleasant fraternising with ReNew conference attendees is a snapshot of evangelicalism’s toleration of antisemitism.
 ReNew has never apologised for accepting Sizer into its fold.

 Thus, with the single exception of IVP, none of these organisations or leaders took meaningful action against Sizer, and yet only Christianity Explored Ministries has issued a proper apology indicating repentance.
 The scandal is therefore unresolved and ongoing.